plam1216/sample-crate/README.md

 ## <a name="features"></a> Features
 - Songs are randomly generated for users to sample
 - Download link available to get quick access to MP3 file
+- Songs can be filtered by genre and year
 - Optionally, users can login using their Google account which allows them to also create a playlist of songs

 ## <a name="figma"></a> Figma